Minaret Manor

-Minaret Manor is a historic mansion house at 844 West Semmes Avenue in Osceola, Arkansas.
+Minaret Manor is the original name of “The Florida Mansion” a historic mansion house at 844 West Semmes Avenue in Osceola, Arkansas.
 Set on a landscape 5 acre parcel (reduced by subdivision from the original 15), it is a large 2 1/2-story brick Tudor Revival building.
 The lower portions of the house are finished in brick laid in stretcher bond, while gabled upper areas exhibit half-timbering with brick laid in a diagonal basket weave pattern.
 At the right front side of the main facade is a three-story turret with conical roof.
 The house was built in 1948 for Andrew J. Florida, the principal owner of a real estate empire that extend across eastern Arkansas and western Tennessee.

 The house was listed on the National Register of Historic Places in 2017.